 Media appearances are very valuable for brands.
 If you have secured an important television, radio or podcast interview, you don’t want to waste the opportunity.
 Likewise, even with more general interviews with journalists for print or online publications, it is crucial that your story is told clearly and in the best possible way to achieve the public impact that you desire.

-Once your ambassadors are confident about how they fit into your organization, make sure that they say know how to appropriately talk about the brand.
-This way, if they stumble, they have at least two legs to stand on – one being their own understanding of their role within the company, and the other being the talking points that you have told them to refer to when asked about the organization and its values.
+Once your ambassadors are confident about how they fit into your organisation, make sure that they say know how to appropriately talk about the brand.
+This way, if they stumble, they have at least two legs to stand on – one being their own understanding of their role within the organisation, and the other being the talking points that you have told them to refer to when asked about the organisation and its values.

 This means training your ambassadors thoroughly and burrowing the campaign’s key messages into their memory.
 Whether it be the objective your campaign is trying to achieve, or the changes to public perception you are trying to drive – these core messages need to be picture-perfect.
 Conduct practice sessions with questions that your ambassadors are likely to be asked during an interview.
 This will give them an opportunity to work the key messaging into their answers and work out any issues, like awkward phrasing, incorrect pronunciations, nervous tics, unappealing facial expressions and more.